danielclough/fireside-chat/README.md

 # 2) install wasm target if not available
 # 3) install trunk if not available
 # 4) install cargo-watch if not available
+# 5) cp .env-example to .env if not available
 make init

 # run release binaries